 We will always seek your permission if any activity takes place after school.
-If we are playing an after school sport at another venue we will ask you to arrange transport - but it may involve children sharing lifts in other parents' cars.
+If we are playing a sport at another venue we will try to arrange transport - but it may involve children sharing lifts in other parents' cars.
 We may ask you to organise this between parents/carers to ensure that you are happy with the organisation.
-We will ensure that children are brought back to school in an emergency but it is parents' responsibility for ensuring that appropriate arrangements are made for their child to get home from an after school event.
+We will ensure that children are brought back to school in an emergency but it is parents' responsibility for ensuring that appropriate arrangements are made for their child to get home from and after school event.